Cascaded Lattice Boltzmann Modeling and Simulations of Three-Dimensional Non-Newtonian Fluid Flows: Comparison of numerical stability and computational performance of different collision models

-We now make a direct comparison of the numerical stability between the popular single relaxation time (SRT) model and the cascaded MRT model presented in this work, both using the D3Q19 lattice, for the simulation of 3D lid-driven cubic cavity flow simulations.
-Due to it being a shear driven flow and accompanied by geometric singularity around the corners, this flow configuration serves as a good benchmark problem to test the stability of the numerical schemes.
-For both these approaches, for a given resolution and a fixed lid velocity, the relaxation parameter $\tau$ for the second order moments that controls viscosity was decreased gradually until the computation becomes unstable.
-Hence, the numerical instability is deemed to occur when the global error of the velocity field becomes exponentially large.
+In the first case study, we consider our approach and the popular SRT-LBM both implemented using the D3Q19 lattice, where for a chosen grid resolution and a fixed lid velocity, the relaxation parameter for the second order moments that controls viscosity was decreased gradually until the computation becomes unstable.
+It may be noted that in the case of cascaded LBM, as mentioned earlier, the relaxation parameters of higher kinetic moments are set to unity for simplicity.
+Then, the numerical instability is deemed to occur when the global error of the velocity field becomes exponentially large.
 Figure~\ref{fig:img_13} shows the maximum Reynolds number that could be attained before the computations become unstable for both the collision models.
-Results are presented for three different values of the power law index ($n=0.8, 1.0$ and $1.5$) encompassing both shear thinning and shear thickening fluids at various set of grid resolutions ($48\times 48 \times 48$, $64\times 64 \times 64$, $96\times 96 \times 96$ and $128\times 128 \times 128$).
-It is clear that the cascaded LBM computations achieve significantly higher Reynolds numbers than the SRT model for the same grid resolution and for a given type of fluid or a power law index.
-Thus, we have demonstrated that the 3D cascaded LB formulation is more stable than the SRT-LBM to simulate 3D non-Newtonian flows.
+Results are presented for three different values of the power law index ($n=0.8, 1.0$ and $1.5$) encompassing both shear thinning and shear thickening fluids at various set of grid resolutions ($48^3$, $64^3$, $96^3$ and $128^3$).
+It is evident that the cascaded LBM computations achieve significantly higher Reynolds numbers than the SRT model for the same grid resolution and for a given type of fluid or a power law index, and thus is more stable.
+Here, a note regarding the associated computational cost is in order.
+When the implementation strategy involving various optimizations as discussed in Sec.~\ref{sec:implementationstrategy} are fully exploited, the additional computational overhead of using the cascaded LB formulation when compared to the SRT-LBM is moderate.
+In particular, it was found that the time required to update a node for the cascaded LBM is about $30\%-40\%$ more than that for the SRT-LBM, which is consistent with other related studies (e.g.,~\cite{Ning2015,hajabdollahi2019cascaded}).
+On the other hand, the cascaded LBM is significantly more stable.
+For example, when $n=1$, the SRT-LBM requires a finer grid with a resolution of $96^3$ to achieve a similar Reynolds number as that of the cascaded LBM, which utilizes a coarser grid with a resolution of $64^3$.
+In other words, this means that the SRT-LBM uses about 3.4 times greater number of grid nodes than the cascaded LBM to achieve similar Reynolds number while maintaining numerical stability.
+It is thus clear that the cascaded LBM delivers an overall superior computational performance when compared to the SRT-LBM, even for the special case where we have set their relaxation times for the higher order moments to unity.
+On the other hand, as demonstrated in a previous 2D study~\cite{Ning2015}, the stability characteristics of the cascaded LB formulation is enhanced further by tuning the relaxation time for the trace of the second order moments, which controls the bulk viscosity, and/or the relaxation times of the third and higher order kinetic moments.
+Hence, it is expected that further improvements in stability and overall computational performance are possible by optimizing the relaxation parameters of the higher kinetic moments of the 3D cascaded LBM for non-Newtonian flow simulations.